 Teeth Whitening & Bleaching Treatment

 Teeth whitening has been a part of dentistry for more than a century.
 There are many reasons for dark or discoloured teeth, but sometimes, people simply like to have whiter teeth.
-Modern whitening methods are completely safe and painless meaning almost everybody can have a whiter smile.
-These are some simple whitening techniques.
+Modern teeth whitening methods are completely safe and painless meaning almost everybody can have a whiter smile.
+These are some simple teeth whitening techniques.

-In this case of normal home bleaching, only the upper teeth have been treated.
+In this case of normal home teeth bleaching, only the upper teeth have been treated.
 Home bleaching 12 times (while sleeping) with customised individual bleaching trays (can also be used in the future for touch-ups) can have favourable results.

 Home bleaching upper teeth over five days for two hours during the day.

 We often recommend a combination of bleaching, composites or veneers.
 The patient in this case has had their teeth bleached and then had four veneers placed on the upper front teeth.

 Using our modern scanning equipment, your Snö dentist will take an impression of both your upper and lower jaws to make plaster models.
 Based on the models, individual bleach guards are made.
 Your dentist will instruct you on how to place the bleach gel in the guards before placing them over your teeth.
 Depending on the severity of discolouration, the number of times to repeat the treatment will vary.
 Each treatment lasts 1-2 hours and will ideally be repeated 10-15 times.

 A more complicated case with innate discolourations.
 After 15 treatments (right) on both upper and lower jaws.